24 min read

 For embracing AI

 To address resistance to procurement AI adoption, businesses should focus on creating a clear understanding of AI’s role as an enabler, not a replacement.
-Generative AI in procurement is designed to take over time-consuming and data-heavy tasks, freeing up procurement professionals to focus on higher-value activities.
+Generative AI in procurement is designed to take over time-consuming and data-heavy tasks, freeing procurement professionals to focus on higher-value activities.

 A key step is involving procurement teams early in the AI integration process.
 Showcasing early success stories (for example, faster invoice processing, reduced errors, or more efficient spend analysis) can also help build momentum for AI adoption.
 Demonstrating tangible benefits from the outset encourages teams to embrace the technology and see it as a valuable asset.